esimioni/node-red-contrib-astro-filter/README.md

 1. Add the "astro filter" node to your flow
 2. Configure the node:
    - Select the astronomical event (March Equinox, June Solstice, September Equinox, or December Solstice)
-   - Set the number of days before and after the event to include in the range
+   - Set the start offset and end offset to define the date range in relation to the event selected
 3. Connect the node to your flow

-The node will compare the current system date to the selected astronomical event.
-If the date falls within the specified range, the message will pass through; otherwise, the flow will stop at this node.
+The node will compare the current system date to specified range.
+If the date falls within the range, the message will pass through; otherwise, the flow will stop at this node.

 ## Technical Details